JoohyunKwon/Getting-and-Cleaning-data/README.md

 Repo for course project.

-This repo is for course project (Coursera: Getting and Cleaning data) I've write R code to make a tidy data set which contains averages measuremant of many activities from 30 people.
+This repo is for course project (Coursera: Getting and Cleaning data) I've write R code to make a tidy data set which contains averages of many activities from 30 people.
   Original data from
   http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones